 It’s your birthday and someone slides a piece of your favorite cake under your nose.
 You’re out for happy hour and buzzed hunger hits at the same time a golden, towering tangle of fries arrives at the table.
 You’ve had a crappy day and a comforting bowl of pasta seems just the thing to pick you up.
 You have a terrible cough, can’t find sugar-free cough drops, and settle on regular, sugary options.
 Or, you simply decide you deserve a keto cheat day and plan to splurge.

 Cheating on the ketogenic diet happens to all of us, sometimes in small and sometimes in big ways.
-Relax, and don’t give yourself a hard time.
+Whether this is the first time or a repeat offense, relax and don’t give yourself a hard time.
 It’s not the end of the world or of your keto journey.
 But it does affect ketosis.
 How much and how long does it take to get into ketosis again if you cheat?
 That totally depends on many things, including what you ate, how much of the offending food you ate, how long you’ve been on (and off) a keto diet (i.e. if you’re fat-adapted or keto-adapted), how much you exercise, how your unique body reacts to excess carbohydrates, and whether you’ve stopped cheating and are back on track.

 Did You Cheat on Your Keto Diet?

 If you cheated with high-carb foods and are wondering how long it will take to get back into ketosis, first give yourself a break.
 It’s too late to go back now.
-Hopefully, if you’ve seen any weight gain it’s mostly water weight.
-Returning to healthy eating and monitoring your daily carb intake will help you get back on track.
+Hopefully, if you’ve seen any weight gain it’s mostly water weight and not the reversal of your fat loss.
+If along with eating lots of carbs, you’ve also been overeating, you have a little more work to do to get on track.
+Returning to healthy eating and monitoring your daily carb intake and daily calorie intake will help you get back on track.

 Second, use the situation as a learning experience: test your ketone levels the next day with a ketone meter to see if you really have been kicked out of ketosis.
 Some people can tolerate more carbs than others, especially if you’ve been on a keto diet for a while.
 If you’re one of them, you may find you’re still in ketosis, albeit in a lower state.
 While higher tolerance to carbs isn’t a hall pass to regularly dive into the bread basket or ice cream carton, it may afford you more resilience from the occasional misstep.